 This is not surprising.
 There’s a whole querying and pitching maze to navigate in order to see your articles published.
 Until you’ve been through it a few dozen times, it’s easy to screw things up.

-Knowing that superior marketing and sales skills are mandatory for success, I have closely examined the querying, sales, and marketing content of top nine travel writing books for people wanting to break into this exciting field.
+Knowing that superior marketing and sales skills are mandatory for success, I have closely examined the querying, sales, and marketing content of the top nine travel writing books for people wanting to break into this exciting field.
 And, boy, was I surprised at the results!
 Disappointed is a better description.

 Sadly, none of these travel writing books had anywhere near adequate coverage of querying, marketing, and sales.
 This critical information was missing, or at best minimal, sporadic and piecemeal.
 Or, it was so outdated as to be useless.